XiuzeZhou/SGD_MF/README.md

 # SGD_MF

-The SGD for Probabilistic Matrix Factorization(PMF) in Python
+The SGD for Matrix Factorization(PMF) in Python

 %